cordova-sms/cordova-sms-plugin/readme.md

 phonegap will put the necessary files into the platforms/android directory.
 It will update AndroidManifest.xml, res/xml/config.xml, and it will add the src/org/apache/cordova/sms directory.

+Also, for android you have to make sure that you set the target to android-19 or later in your ./platforms/android/project.properties file like this:

+# Project target.
+target=android-19

 Example Usage
 =================